FairwindsOps/insights-docs/docs/configure/admission/enforce.md

 * tlsSettingsMissing: Ingress does not have TLS configure

 #### Example
-> Create an Automation Rule to Increase the Severity of specific out of the box policies that you want to Block.
+> Create an Automation Rule to Increase the severity of specific out of the box policies that you want to Block.
 * In this example if the configuration file does not have memory requests, cpu requests, liveness probes, readiness probes OR Privelege Escalation it will be blocked from entering the intended cluster.

 ```js